Washington Income Tax

 Washington levies no state income tax on wages, salaries, or ordinary income.
 Residents owe no income tax at the state level, though federal income tax, Social Security, and Medicare payroll taxes still apply.
 Some states without an income tax offset revenue through higher sales or property taxes, so this page links to those calculators to help you build a complete picture of Washington's overall tax environment.
 If you recently relocated to Washington or are comparing states, use the sales tax and property tax tools below alongside the federal income tax calculator to assess your full tax burden.
 This page is sourced from Washington State Department of Revenue and reflects current Washington tax law.

 Washington has no state income tax.
 Washington state has no individual or corporate income tax.
 The Washington Department of Revenue confirms this directly.
 Instead, Washington levies a Business and Occupation (B&O) tax on the gross receipts of businesses, a retail sales tax, and a use tax.
-Individuals pay no state tax on wages, salaries, or investment income.
+Individuals pay no state tax on wages or salaries.
+Washington does, however, tax long-term capital gains above an annual standard deduction ($278,000 for 2025) at 7 percent, so large investment gains can be taxed even though ordinary income is not.

 Source: Washington State Department of Revenue, as at Jun 12, 2026.